 TERMS OF REFERENCE

-1. Establish, coordinate and enhance cooperation in hydrographic activities amongst States on a regional basis, and between regions, especially on matters associated with Capacity Building; Promulgation of Radio Navigational Warnings; General Bathymetry and Ocean Mapping, Marine Spatial Data Infrastructures, Education and Training, and the implementation of the WEND suitable for the needs of international shipping.
+1. Establish, coordinate and enhance cooperation in hydrographic activities amongst States on a regional basis, and between regions, especially on matters associated with Capacity Building; the World-Wide Navigational Warning System; General Bathymetry and Ocean Mapping, Marine Spatial Data Infrastructures, Education and Training, and the implementation of the WEND suitable for the needs of international shipping.

-Establish co-operation and partnership with governments, organizations and industry to enhance the delivery of Capacity Building programs and to ensure long-term sustainability.
+Establish co-operation and partnership with stakeholders to enhance the delivery of Capacity Building programs and to ensure long-term sustainability.

 2. Monitor the work of specified IHO Inter-Organizational Bodies engaged in activities that require inter-regional cooperation and coordination as directed by the International Hydrographic Conference (“the International Hydrographic Conference” to be replaced by “the Assembly” when the Assembly is established) and provide advice and guidance to the IHO representatives as required.